R3DRUN3/sploitcraft/README.md

 <br/>
 If you find value in this content, please consider leaving a ⭐ and contributing to it 😊

+## Disclaimer

+> [!WARNING]
+> This repository is intended for educational purposes only.
+> All demos and PoCs are designed to be used in controlled, legal environments.
+> Unauthorized use of the techniques and tools provided in this repository is strictly prohibited.
+> **The authors assume no responsibility for the weaponization of this content**.

 ## 🗂️ Repository Structure